 Below can be the common transaction risks:

-- Foreign Exchange Risk: This risk occurs because of the cross-border transactions between the parties involves.
+- Foreign Exchange Risk: This risk occurs because of the cross-border transactions between the parties involved.

-- Commodity risk: This risk occurs because of the fluctuations of commodity prices such as oil and gas prices, which affect the buying nation’s whole economy.
+- Commodity risk occurs because of fluctuations in commodity prices, such as oil and gas, affecting the buying nation’s economy.

 Some of the advantages are given below:

-- If the currency fluctuates in a positive direction for the company, then it will be saving the cash flows for the firm.
+- If the currency fluctuates in a positive direction for the company, it will save the cash flows for the firm.